-To be eligible to take the speech-language pathology assistants certification exam, applicants must complete one of three pathway options that best fits their education and qualifications.
+To be eligible to take the SLPA certification exam, applicants must complete one of three pathway options that best fits their education and qualifications.
 In addition to finishing all the requirements of that option, applicants must also complete the following mandatory requirements:

 - Completion of a 1-hour of ethics course*